Mir Behram Baloch

 The Afghan people who lived in British ruled Balochistan also benefited.
 In the words of Richard Bruce, they (the British) finally brought peace and tranquility in the Baloch hills in collaboration with the Sardars.

-They laid a network of roads, railways and so that their military and local militia could move with ease.
+They laid a network of roads, railways andtelephone lines so that their military and local militia could move with ease.
 The British also brought with them a great number of munshis, (readers) babus (Clerical Staff) and clerks and opened a few schools in the newly built cantonments and civil townships.
-This was the in the long process to usher in a change in the static and immobile lifestyle of the common Baloch.
+This was the first step in the long process to usher in a change in the static and immobile lifestyle of the common Baloch.

 With the evacuation of the British from the Baloch soil, both British Balochistan and the Baloch states became a part of Muslim Pakistan.
 Mekran is the bastion home of the original and indigenous Baloch people since ages with a sedentary and civilized population of the “oasis culture” of Sumaria.

 In terms of infrastructure “it looks as if man had for the first time, ceased to be a wandering hunter, attaching himself to a small piece of land to grow crops and domesticate cattle for obtaining a regular supply of food from the land, milk, meat, wool and hide from the cattle.”